 - Any other type of exercise

-First of all, consider offering your services at the local gym.
+First of all, consider teaching classes at the local gym.
 Or, you can teach a class at your community center too.

 Finally, it doesn’t take long to get certified to teach in these areas.